 “Hey Eli let’s find that little inn.
 You can have all the dessert you want.
 You can have it all to yourself.”

 Just like my mom and Dave’s mom are responsible for their relationships with their children, I am the mom of these two boys.
 I am responsible to them.
 Meaning, my relationship with them is not dependent on how I do or don’t get along with my mom and mother-in-law.
 And as far as my relationship with Dave’s mom goes, I think my mother-in-law is pretty thick skinned and I should trust her.
 Things are not black and white.
 If she wants me to write about her, then I should.
-Hey, she might even be amused by her hoarding-desserts story (Yes.
-Plural desserts).
-Or at least she might soften when she remembers that at the end of this trip I asked Dave to give her his first class upgrade so she could have a special flight home.
+Hey, she might even be amused by her hoarding-desserts story or she may hate what I say.
+(Oh and yes, Plural hoarding desserts stories.
+We discovered hoarding desserts was kind of her thing. ).
+Maybe if I am brave enough to write, she might soften when she remembers that at the end of this trip I asked Dave to give her his first class upgrade so she could have a special flight home.

-Ultimately, what I also did by keeping this story and all the other stories hidden is hide a part of myself, which is totally counter to what I want to teach my boys.
+Now back to my stuffing my stories way down my brain hole.
+See, what I also did by keeping this story and all the other stories hidden, is hide a part of myself, which is totally counter to what I want to teach my boys.
 I have encouraged them to stand in who they are.
 I have encouraged them to give me feedback, even the shitty feedback that either breaks my heart or calls me out.
 On several occasions, for instance, both boys (and Dave) have suggested that I talk (explain) way too much.
 We may disagree on this point, but not only should they be able to give me this feedback, I should be willing to listen and consider their perspective.
 Guess what?
 They are teaching me to be more succinct.
 Yay them.

 And here is the big one.
 Along the way both boys have pleaded with Dave and me to stop fighting.
 (Dave and I are robust and impassioned, expletive-laden communicators, by the way).
 Recently, it was Eli who said to both of us,